Drought brings clouds for Australia wheat, silver lining for Black Sea suppliers

 “Black Sea wheat prices are not just attractive but they have been improving quality consistently.
 Australia’s absence from the market is not a huge concern.”

-(GRAPHIC: Australian wheat production, area and yield projections, here)
+(GRAPHIC: Australian wheat production, area and yield projections, click here)

 Australian Premium White wheat is quoted at $250 a tonne, including cost and freight, for December shipment to Southeast Asia.
 Meanwhile while Black Sea wheat of similar quality is being offered around $225 a tonne.